maciej-ka/learning-notes/go.md

 (but it's something you can ask for, to not clear)

 ### Cache strategies
+Generally you should fine tune,
+what will be cached.

 #### Cache first
 if there is file in Cache
 then we are sending cached file immediately